 In 1886 a company called ‘Cash & Co., Leeds Boot & Shoe Store’ bought the Royal Boot Store, located opposite the market clock on Church Street in Whitby.
 Its advertisements stated that ‘The firm is in a position to supply the public at strictly Wholesale Prices, because they supply direct from the Leeds Factory to your feet’ (Whitby Gazette, 10 July 1886, 1).
 So far, the identity of this Leeds factory has proved elusive.

-In 1914, Cash & Co. had 136 branches, two factories and two warehouses.
-Historic photographs show that the shopfronts were remarkably like those of Boots Cash Chemists, with the word ‘Boots’ preceding the word ‘Cash’, and executed – no doubt deliberately – in the familiar Boots italics font.
-As usual, the most obvious traces of these shops to survive are the mosaic floors of entrance lobbies.
-Examples of Cash & Co. floors can be seen at Agincourt House in Monmouth and, slightly later in date, at 21 High Street, Haverfordwest.
-In each case the stall risers beneath the windows were clad in bottle green tiles – a colour also favoured by Lipton’s.
-An example of a W. & E. Turner Ltd floor survives on the High Street in Lowestoft.
-Both Cash & Co. and Turner’s sold footwear under the following brands: Dr Hackett, Hyacinth, Snowdrop, Boulevard and – most prominent on shopfronts – Pioneer.
+By 1914 Cash & Co. had 136 branches.
+The most obvious traces of these shops to survive are the tiled floors of entrance lobbies.
+Examples can be seen in Monmouth and, slightly later in date, in Haverfordwest.
+In each case the stall risers beneath the windows were clad in green tiles.
+A W. & E. Turner Ltd mosaic survives in the High Street in Lowestoft.
+Both Cash & Co. and Turner’s sold footwear under the brands Dr Hackett, Hyacinth, Snowdrop, Boulevard and – most prominent on shopfronts – Pioneer.

-In 1980 Turner Shoes – with all 140 shops – was bought by Hepworths for £9 million.
-The fascia subsequently vanished from the high street.
+In 1980 Turner Shoes – with 140 shops – was bought by Hepworths for £9 million.
+The Turner name quickly vanished from the high street, and some of the shops may have been used to launch Next in 1982.